ellmetha/django-precise-bbcode/README.rst

   BBCode is a special implementation of HTML.
 BBCode itself is similar in style to HTML, tags are enclosed in square brackets [ and ] rather than < and > and it offers greater control over what and how something is displayed.

 This application includes a BBCode compiler aimed to render any BBCode content to HTML and allows the use of BBCodes tags in models, forms and admin forms.
-The BBCode parser comes with built-in tags (the default ones ; ``b``, ``u``, etc) and allows the use of smilies and custom BBCode tags.
+The BBCode parser comes with built-in tags (the default ones ; ``b``, ``u``, etc) and allows the use of smilies, custom BBCode placeholders and custom BBCode tags.
 These can be added in two different ways:

 * Custom tags can be defined in the Django administration panel and stored into the database ; doing this allows any non-technical admin to add BBCode tags by defining the HTML replacement string associated with each tag
 * Tags can also be manually registered to be used by the parser by defining a tag class aimed to render a given bbcode tag and its content to the corresponding HTML markup